chef/supermarket/docs-chef-io/content/supermarket/supermarket_upgrade.md

 ### Scenario-2: Internal PostgreSQL
   Follow the steps below in case you are using an internal postgreSQL for your private supermarket.
-  1. Download the Package for Supermarket 4.3 as specified in the general installation guidelines.
+  1. Download the Package for Supermarket 4.3 as specified in the [general installation guidelines](#general-steps-to-upgrade-a-private-supermarket).
-  1. Install the downloaded package using the relevant package installer as specified in the general installation guidelines.
+  2. Install the downloaded package using the relevant package installer as specified in the [general installation guidelines](#general-steps-to-upgrade-a-private-supermarket).
-  1. Reconfigure supermarket as specified in the general installation guidelines.
-Once reconfigure is complete you should have all your data migrated from postgres 9.3 to 13.3
+  3. Reconfigure supermarket as specified in the [general installation guidelines](#general-steps-to-upgrade-a-private-supermarket).
+Once reconfigure is complete you should have all your data migrated from postgres 9.3 to 13.4
-  2. Now you need to follow the steps below to cleanup the data in the database to remove the unnecessary clutter.
+  4. Now you need to follow the steps below to cleanup the data in the database to remove the unnecessary clutter.
-  3. Stop the Supermarket application
+  5. Stop the Supermarket application
       ```bash
       sudo supermarket-ctl stop
       ```
-  4. Start the Supermarket PostgreSQL service.
+  6. Start the Supermarket PostgreSQL service.
 This starts the newly-installed PostgreSQL 13 server.
       ```bash
       sudo supermarket-ctl start postgresql
       ```
-  5. Create an Archive Backup
+  7. Create an Archive Backup

       Database migrations carry inherent risk.
 A best practice to mitigate risk is to create an archival copy and save it to a secondary location before proceeding with any actions that touch the data.
 The archival copy is your failsafe for restoring the database.
 Do not use it as a working copy.